 Also Read: 20 Most Famous Diamonds of the World

-Although carat weight describes the size of a diamond, it isn’t the same as physical size.
-In fact, two diamonds with the same carat weight can look very different depending on their cut, clarity, and color.
-So when choosing the perfect diamond, remember that carat weight is only one piece of the puzzle!
+While carat weight describes how much a diamond weighs, it is not the same as its physical size.
+Two diamonds with the same weight can look very different.
+This depends on their cut, clarity and color.
+When you choose a diamond, remember that carat weight is just one part of the story!

 How Does Carat Affect a Diamond’s Value?